How to Insulate an Older Brick Home

-If you discover you only have a 3/4-inch space between the back of the plaster or drywall and the beginning of the block facing, you might never get a payback in energy savings in your lifetime for the amount the total job would cost including all cleanup, replastering and repainting.
-I say this even if you could insulate this space with the best foam insulation currently available.
+If you discover you only have a 3/4-inch space between the back of the plaster or drywall and the beginning of the block facing, you might never get a payback, or return on investment (ROI), in energy savings in your lifetime for the amount the total job would cost including all cleanup, re-plastering and repainting.

 A tiny insulation tool would have to be inserted in eight inches and then somehow have to turn a sharp 90-degree angle to squirt insulation up, down and sideways.
 A specialized nozzle may indeed exist, but then you have to wonder if the entire cavity is being filled with insulation.